SynergyKit/synergykit-sdk-ios/DOCUMENTATION.md

 </table>

 ## SynergyKit Initialization
-If installation process have been done, it's time for basic setup.
+If installation process has been done, it's time for basic setup.
 There are required options as tenant and key and one optional - enable debugging.

 Tenant and key are situated in **Settings > Application keys > Tenant** and **Settings > Application keys > Value** in Synergykit web application.